- To introduce the notation, terminology, and techniques underpinning the discipline of Theoretical Computer Science.

 - Discrete Probability: sample spaces, events, conditional probability, independence, random variables and expectation.

-- reason about simple data types using basic proof techniques;
+- Understand how a computer represents simple numeric data types; reason about simple data types using basic proof techniques;

-- represent statements in propositional logic, and to recognise, understand, and reason about formulas in propositional logic;
+- Apply logic to represent mathematical statement and digital circuit, and to recognise, understand, and reason about formulas in propositional and predicate logic;

 - Apply basic counting and enumeration methods as these arise in analysing permutations and combinations.